yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

     - step 3 Validate the classifier on the remaining fold

-* I would like to create more new features using missing features which are *not missing at random*.
+* I will continue to work on this project and would like to create more new features using missing features which are *not missing at random*.
 * Train data's features I used and created were not suitable for joining the competition because I used train label information while processing and creating new features.
 My next step by using this dataset is to create a model which can classify "test-only" test dataset and join a competion.